Plan Then Action:High-Level Planning Guidance Reinforcement Learning for LLM Reasoning: Approach of

+In practice, we sample 10K instances from the Openthoughts dataset~\citep{guha2025openthoughts} as the base data.
+Then, a general analytic plan $t_i$ will be summarized from the given problem $q_i$ and its corresponding reasoning $c_i$ by employing an existing LLM (e.g., Qwen3-235B~\citep{yang2025qwen3}).
+Notably, as the target of this process is to simply summarize the reasoning steps to a general plan, it will not heavily rely on the reasoning capability of the LLM.
+To verify this nature, the experiments in Table \ref{tab:self} (Appendix \ref{sec:self}) demonstrate that the plan summarized by the given LLM itself also produces the obvious improvement.

-\myparatights{SFT-based Cold-Start Initialization Optimization} At this stage, we aim to inject structured reasoning capabilities into the initial policy model $\pi_{\theta}$ through SFT, which serves as an effective way to expand the knowledge and abilities of LLMs \citep{shah2025rethinking}.
-Specifically, we optimize the model parameters by minimizing the discrepancy between the model outputs and the reference outputs provided in the analytical-guided dataset $D_{\text{SRCS}}$, thereby enabling the model to gradually acquire structured reasoning patterns.
-The fine-tuning process can be formulated as:
+\myparatights{SFT-based Cold-Start Initialization Optimization} At this stage, we inject structured reasoning capabilities into the initial policy model $\pi_{\theta}$ through SFT.
+Specifically, we optimize the model parameters by minimizing the discrepancy between the model outputs and the reference outputs in the analytical-guided dataset $D_{\text{SRCS}}$, enabling the model to gradually learn structured reasoning patterns.
+The fine-tuning process is formulated as:

-\(\theta_{\text{SFT}}\) refers to the parameter set learned through supervised fine-tuning on the analytical-guided dataset.
-Based on these optimized parameters, \(\pi_{\theta_{\text{SFT}}}\) denotes the resulting policy model that embodies structured reasoning capabilities.
-By explicitly injecting high-level analytical plans before detailed CoT reasoning, the policy model is guided to generate solutions in a more systematic and interpretable manner.
+where $\theta_{\text{SFT}}$ denotes the parameter set obtained through supervised fine-tuning, and $\pi_{\theta_{\text{SFT}}}$ represents the resulting policy model equipped with structured reasoning capabilities.
+Through SFT-based Cold-Start Initialization, we inject planning capabilities into the policy model in a direct manner, thereby expanding its knowledge and capacity for analytic planning and providing effective supervision signals \cite{shah2025rethinking} for accurate answer generation.